dataops-sre/infra-bootstrap/README.md

-# DATA platform terragrunt bootstrap
+# Data platform terragrunt bootstrap

 This repository bootstrap a scalable Managed Kubernetes cluster(EKS) on AWS with terragrunt